opencog/opencog/opencog/nlp/learn/run-ull/README-run.md

  -- `run-multiple-terminals.sh` the top-level shell script; it opens multiple terminal
                                 sessions with tmux/byobu where you can keep an eye on the processes.
-One terminal calls `launch-cogserver.scm`
-                                with guile to start the cogserver, and another one telnets into it using a language-specific port.
-You need to pass it the parsing mode (pair, cmi or mst) and the language of the texts to process.
-Optionally you can pass the database credentials as arguments.
-You can use spare terminals to process several corpora at the same time.
+One terminal one of the `launch-??.scm` scripts to start the cogserver, and another one telnets into it using a language-specific port.
+You need to pass it the parsing mode (pair counting or mst), the language of the text to process and the database credentials as arguments.
+You can use spare terminals to process several languages at the same time.
 Use F3 and F4 to switch between the different terminals.

  -- `text-process.sh` the top-level parser script; it performs batch processing of
                       input text files in the specified mode and language you pass as